silvioprog/brookframework/README.md

 * ~~`TBrookLibraryLoader` - used to customize the path for library loading.~~ (Done!)
 * ~~`TBrookString` - used to represent a HTML body, POST payload and more.~~ (Done!)
 * ~~`TBrookStringMap` - used to represent HTML fields, query-string parameters and more.~~ (Done!)
-* `TBrookHTTPServer` - event-driven HTTP server that supports handle many requests and upload/download large files.
+* `TBrookHTTPServer` - event-driven HTTP server that supports to handle many requests and upload/download large files.
 (In progress...)

 Packages: